Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Dynamic Guidance

 \section{Dynamic Guidance}

-\citet{aithal2024understanding} show that the learned score function in DDPMs is overly smooth in low-density regions between modes, which can ``trap" samples during denoising.
-This issue is particularly pronounced when sampling with fewer steps; the denoiser might not be able to take large enough steps to escape, producing a hallucination between modes.
-On the other hand, conventional guidance methods, such as classifier \citep{dhariwal2021cg} and classifier-free guidance \citep{ho2021classifierfree}, are designed to steer samples toward high-likelihood regions of the data distribution, typically to improve sample quality in conditional generation.
-Since hallucinations arise in low-likelihood regions this motivates the use of guidance not only for improving sample fidelity but also for mitigating hallucinations during sampling.
+Recent findings \cite{aithal2024understanding} have shown that the learned score function $s_{\theta}(\vx_t)$ in DDPMs tends to be overly smooth in the low-density regions between modes.
+This lack of ``sharpness" can effectively trap samples during denoising, a problem particularly pronounced by few-step sampling, where the denoiser cannot leap across these smooth regions.
+The resulting samples end up as interpolations between those modes, which might be ``hallucinations" depending on the semantic relationship between the specific modes involved.

-We propose \textbf{Dynamic Guidance}, a simple yet effective guidance algorithm that adaptively sharpens the learned score function along trajectories where hallucinations are likely to arise.
-The core idea is to pick class labels that correspond to the defined hallucinations and apply classifier guidance dynamically, without fixing the guidance target/condition at the beginning of the sampling process.
+We propose \textbf{Dynamic Guidance}, a simple yet effective guidance algorithm that adaptively sharpens the learned score function along the sampling trajectory.
+The core insight is to identify potential modes $c^*$ that a sample is naturally gravitating towards during the sampling process, and use the score function of the locally sharper conditional distribution $p(\vx\mid c^*)$ rather than the overly-smooth $p(\vx)$ or an attenuated $p(\vx\mid c)$ from a distant mode.

-Depending on the dataset, we can choose class labels whose interpolations semantically align with the defined hallucinations (Section~\ref{hallucination_datasets}: Single Shapes).
-In cases where this is not possible, we can still select labels that are loosely related to hallucinations (Section \ref{hallucination_datasets}: Mixed Shapes).
-In both settings, Dynamic Guidance is effective even when the label–hallucination relationship is not direct.
+However, the distribution modes $c$ are not always aligned with the conditioning $y$ a model has been trained with.
+In cases where the modes are more fine-grained than the conditions, hallucinations can often emerge as interpolations between such conditions.
+To solve this, we resort to inference-time guidance mechanisms with a post-hoc, finer set of conditions.

-At each timestep we identify the class with the maximum log probability given current noisy sample $\vx_t$.
-We then perform the sampling step by applying classifier guidance using the selected class:
+For our method, having first chosen appropriate mode labels $\sC$ whose interpolations correspond to the defined hallucinations (see Section~\ref{hallucination_datasets}: Single Shapes), we apply guidance dynamically, without fixing the guidance target/condition at the beginning of the sampling process.
+At each timestep, we identify the mode with the maximum probability given the current noisy sample $\vx_t$. and perform the sampling step by applying guidance using the selected mode.
+We essentially calculate a sharper approximation of the score function: